nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-12-originality-creativity.md

 I took a copywriting course a few years ago as I thought it might be a good career switch out of Oil and Gas.

-The entire course was copywork.
+The entire course was copy work.
 I spent hours and hours copying copywriters and their ads in the hopes that their style rubs off on me.

 > If you rip off [the style of] a hundred people, everyone will say you’re so original!
 > — Gary Panter

-Hunter Thompson also used copywork and copied Hemingway's *For Whom the Bell Tolls* and Fitgerald's *The Great Gatsby* to find his style.
+Hunter Thompson also used copywork and copied Hemingway's *For Whom the Bell Tolls* and Fitzgerald's *The Great Gatsby* to find his style.

 # Music
 The Beatles started off as a band playing cover songs.